jachana/bluetext/polytope/intro.md

         type: volume
         scope: project # ALWAYS use project scope for persistent data!
 The default scope is job, which is ephemeral.
         id: redpanda-data

-templates:
-  - id: stack
-    run:
-      - redpanda  # Uses your wrapper with volume
 ```

 ## Module inheritance